Home > Insurance Blog > Sedgwick’s temporary housing division becomes official partner of the Renand foundation

 The Renand Foundation’s community is now on its way to becoming completely sustainable with programs like Chicken, Goat, and Banana farming, a seamstress working program, a cafeteria working program, a construction working program, and a banana farm.
 The Renand Foundation has also started a micro-loan program focused on helping single-mothers start their own businesses.
 New program initiatives for the foundation include a cattle farm and jewelry-making program hopefully coming in the next year.

 Becoming a sustaining partner of The Renand Foundation helps achieve our mission of serving communities in need.
 By donating a portion of our profits to this cause, we are creating vast improvements in people’s lives we will likely never meet, but are nonetheless deserving of our help.
-Each time an insurer chooses to work with Temporary Accommodations to locate housing for their displaced policyholders, they’re helping us support the Renand Foundation and build sustainable communities in parts of the world that need our help the most.
+Each time an insurer chooses to work with Sedgwick’s temporary housing division to locate housing for their displaced policyholders, they’re helping us support the Renand Foundation and build sustainable communities in parts of the world that need our help the most.

 You can learn more about the Renand Foundation by visiting their website, here.